iltommi/qdb-documentation/source/api/common.rst

 Fortunately, quasardb provides you with a prefix based search.
 This feature enables you to list all keys based on a prefix, in other words, you can list all keys starting with a specified bytes sequence.

 This feature transforms quasardb into a hierarchical database, since with an appropriate naming scheme it becomes possible to group keys.

 C++ Example
 ^^^^^^^^^^^^^

-Let's say you want to store financial instruments values into quasardb.
+Let's say you want to store financial instruments' values into quasardb.
 Imagine we have the following entries:

     * instruments.forex.spot.usd.eur
     * instruments.forex.spot.usd.cad